 fo·rum or ‘fôrəm (n) – a place, meeting or medium where ideas and views on a particular issue can be exchanged.

 YWCA Central Carolinas hosts multiple racial justice forums every year where we invite people of all socioeconomic backgrounds, ethnicities, genders, and ages to our Park Road campus to have open conversations around challenging topics.
 The free community events consistently draw capacity audiences and leave participants with an urgency to take action.
 After each forum, we collect feedback via anonymous surveys.
 Participants frequently say that the forums are extremely eye-opening, informative and gave individuals the opportunity to share experiences in a brave space.

 Click here for a list of previous Racial Justice Forums.

 Grow Your Capacity As A Racial Equity Advocate

 Along with YWCA’ Central Carolinas’ Racial Justice & Advocacy programs and initiatives, we host a semi-quarterly book club.
 In our readings and discussions, we come together with community members to further explore social justice issues.
-You can register to join our next discussion on Dayna Bowen Matthews’s Just Medicine: A Cure For Racial Inequality In American Health Care, on August 20, 2020.
+You can register to join our next discussion on Robin DiAngelo’s White Fragility: Why It’s So Hard For White People To Talk About Racism, on November 19.
 This book club meeting will be done virtually via Zoom.
 We will send out the login information two days prior to our discussion.

 Need some more books to dive into outside of book club?
 See what readings our CEO, Kirsten Sikkelee, recommends.